 - Literary Allusion Title: To Tennyson's poem "In Memoriam A.H.H.".

-- Men Are the Expendable Gender: Lots of people are eaten by the werewolf and all of them are male.
+- Men Are the Expendable Gender: Lots of people are eaten by the werewolf, and all of them are male.
 It passes over the lady of the house and her servants because they had the good fortune to wind up in the mistletoe filled kitchen.
 The lower-ranking monks standing guard outside the house aren't seen to be killed, but it's not all that likely they'd have survived for long in Victorian Britain, which was only too happy to punish traitors by death.

 - Mistaken for Gay:Sir Robert: I'm sorry, Ma'am.
 It's all my fault.
 I should've sent you away.
 I tried to suggest something was wrong, I... thought you might notice.
 Did you think there was nothing strange about my household staff?

 - Never Mess with Granny: 60-year-old Queen Victoria, having already had several attempts on her life, carries a gun in her purse.